janm31415/jfft/README.md

 Tested on Windows with FFTW 3.3.10.

 FFTW is slightly faster and sligthly more accurate, but the results of JFFT are in the same ballpark.
+So why should you opt for JFFT instead of FFTW?
+Depends on your use case: you cannot compile FFTW yourself but need to download precompiled binaries from the website.
+JFFT on the other hand is easy to use in your projects.
+Just take the files jfft.h and sincos.h from folder jfft in the code repository and you're good to go.
+They will compile on any system.

 The benchmark starts from a signal with values